mdabir1203/BPE_Tokenizer_Visualizer/README.md

 A React application that visualizes the process of tokenization and merging in text processing.

+## Questions asked

+Fundamental Questions
+- What is a tokenizer?
+- Why is tokenization important in NLP?
+Types and Techniques
+- What are the different types of tokenizers?
+- How does subword tokenization differ from word tokenization?
+Applications
+- How is tokenization used in machine translation?
+- What role does tokenization play in sentiment analysis?
+Techniques and Algorithms
+- What is Byte Pair Encoding (BPE)?
+- How do tokenizers handle out-of-vocabulary (OOV) words?
+Multilingual and Script Handling
+- How do tokenizers manage text in different languages and scripts?
+Practical Considerations
+- What are the common challenges in tokenization?
+- How does tokenization affect model performance?
+Technical Implementations
+- How can tokenization be implemented in popular NLP libraries like spaCy or NLTK?
+Advanced Topics
+- What are the trade-offs between different tokenization methods?
+- How does tokenization influence the training and inference stages of deep learning models?
+Examples and Demonstrations
+- Can you provide an example of tokenizing a sample text?

+## Problems solved through Tokenizer

+A tokenizer addresses several key problems in natural language processing (NLP):

+1. Text Segmentation
+Breaks down text into smaller units (tokens) like words, subwords, or characters, which is essential for text analysis, machine translation, sentiment analysis, and named entity recognition (NER).

+2. Normalization
+Standardizes text by:

+Lowercasing
+Removing punctuation
+Expanding contractions
+3. Multilingual Handling
+Adapts to different languages and scripts, ensuring accurate tokenization across diverse texts.

+4. Subword Tokenization
+Reduces out-of-vocabulary (OOV) words and improves model efficiency by breaking rare words into smaller subword units.

+5. Text Compression
+Uses techniques like Byte Pair Encoding (BPE) to merge frequent token pairs, resulting in a more compact representation and reducing storage and transmission costs.

+6. Preprocessing for Models
+Transforms text into numerical tokens and sequences for machine learning models, facilitating text understanding and generation.

+Summary
+Tokenizers enhance text processing by segmenting, normalizing, and compressing text, handling multiple languages, and preparing data for machine learning models.

 ## Features

 - **Tokenization**: Visualizes the initial tokenization of text into individual characters.